perwin/pyimfit/docs/api_ref_local/api_index.rst

    fitting
    useful

-[Please note that these subsections may not be complete or available on readthedocs]
+[Please note that these subsections are currently not available on readthedocs]